Health and Human Development

 Kinesiology and Physical Education Program

 The Kinesiology Program provides concentrated study of human movement from developmental, mechanical, motor control, psychosocial, psychological, pathological and physiological perspectives.
-This program is appropriate for students who plan to work in the fitness/exercise industry and can serve as a preparatory program for graduate or post-baccalaureate study in the areas of aging, auxology, biomechanics, exercise physiology, health/fitness, motor control/learning, physical therapy, occupational therapy, nursing, or similar allied health programs, and sport psychology.
+This program is appropriate for students who plan to work in the fitness/exercise industry and can serve as a preparatory program for graduate or post-baccalaureate study in the areas of aging, auxology, biomechanics, exercise physiology, health/fitness, motor control/learning, physical therapy, occupational therapy, nursing or similar allied health programs, and sport psychology.

-Community Health Program
+Public Health Program

 Western's Public Health Program (previously known as the Community Health Program) offers a curriculum for students interested in careers in public health and health promotion in a variety of settings, including: community, school, worksite, college/university, and medical/clinical.
 Western's program is designed to prepare students for the examination to become a Certified Health Education Specialist (CHES).